bitrise-io/devcenter/_articles/reviews/getting-started-with-flutter-apps.md

 ## Deploying a Flutter app

-To build and deploy a Flutter app, we recommend creating a new workflow based on the automatically created `deploy` workflow.
-As a minimum, the workflow must contain these Flutter Steps:
+To build and deploy a Flutter app, a workflow must contain these Flutter Steps:

 * `Flutter Install`
 * `Flutter Build`

+If you have platforms specified in your repository, a `deploy` workflow will be automatically generated when adding the app on Bitrise.
+The content of this workflow depends on the platform: for example, if your app contains only an iOS project, the workflow will contain the `Certificate and profile installer` and the `Xcode Archive & Export for iOS` Steps.

 You can build both iOS and Android projects at the same time or you can build them separately, each using their own workflow.
-You can set this in the `Platform` input of the `Flutter Build` Step.
+You can set this in the `Platform` input of the `Flutter Build` Step any time.
+By default, the Step is configured according to the platform or platforms that the scanner detected when adding the app on Bitrise.

 Here's an example workflow we'll use in this configuration, with all the necessary Steps: